Shirisha-18/ECON613/exam-02-shirisha-biyyala.md

     ##  9 AIM Management Group          UK      AMVESCAP       25000 10000  15000  2000
     ## 10 Air Liquide America           France  L'Air Liquide…     0     0      0  2000

+In this code, the `total`, `dems`, and `repubs` columns contained monetary values formatted as strings with dollar signs (`$`) and commas (`,`), which made it difficult to perform calculations.
+To clean the data, we used the `str_remove_all()` function to remove all dollar signs and commas from each of these columns.
+After cleaning, we converted the resulting strings into numeric values using `as.numeric()`.
+The data is now in a format suitable for analysis, and we printed the top 10 rows to confirm that the changes were applied correctly.

 #### References:

 1.  <https://www.geeksforgeeks.org/remove-all-special-characters-from-string-in-r/>